 Pay special attention to potential functional challenges.

-The most common errors in structural drawings.
+The most common error in structural drawings is the misallocation of space.
 Even in a large house, a few wasted meters in a poorly maintained area can make a significant difference.

-Hallways are a good example of that.
-Although they are usually necessary both for functional reasons and to create some privacy, they should always be planned to a minimum.
+Hallways are a good example of this.
+Although they are usually necessary both for functional reasons as well as to create some privacy, they should always be planned to take up minimal space.

 Forgetting to include the right amount or type of storage is a frequent and costly mistake.

-No architect or designer knows better than you do what you need.
+No architect or designer knows what you need better than you do.

 You may need to store bicycles next to the entryway or children’s toys in the living room.

-You will be able to check quickly thanks to the floor plan if the space you need is enough or not.
+Thanks to the floor plan, you will be able to quickly check if there is enough space or not.

 Finding the right place or position for your furniture can become a challenge, even in large spaces.